Majors and Minors

 - The proposal must also include the signatures of a primary adviser, a secondary adviser and the official academic adviser to Special Studies majors.
 The primary adviser is usually a member of the department/program in which five or more courses are taken.

-- When the proposed major intersects with programs such as Africana Studies, International Studies, Comparative Literary Studies, Science, Technology and Society, or Women’s and Gender Studies, the major should be designed in consultation with that program and approved by the program chairperson.
+- When the proposed major intersects with programs such as Africana Studies, International Studies, Comparative Literary Studies, Science, Technology and Society, or Women’s, Gender and Sexuality Studies, the major should be designed in consultation with that program and approved by the program chairperson.

 - A student must submit a copy of the approved proposal and a course projection sheet to the Registrar’s Office.